 The former church is an architectural gem where some of the most illustrious French people rest.

 5. Visit the Invalides

-You can learn about the military history of France at the Invalides, that also hosts Napoleon’s tomb (click here to book online*).
+You can learn about the military history of France at the Invalides, which also hosts Napoleon’s tomb (click here to book online*).